wildonion/dortzio/README.md

 # 🍟 WIP Features

-* Deploy contracts on localnet
+* Deploy and test contracts

 * Handle NFT copy on the contract side